A Lagrangian filling for every cluster seed: Non-degeneracy of curve QPs for plabic fences

 A plabic fence gives rise to a curve configuration $\SC(\bG)$ as follows.
 Consider the conjugate surface $\Sigma(\bG)$ of \cite[Section 1.1.1]{GonKen}; see also \cite[Section 2]{Goncharov_IdealWebs}, \cite[Section 4]{STWZ} or \cite[Section 2.1]{CasalsLi22} for definition and details on conjugate surfaces.
 For the purposes of this manuscript, this is a (ribbon) surface obtained from a plabic graph by using the three local models in Figure \ref{fig:ConjugateSurface_Models}.\footnote{The boundary of the surface is given by the alternating strand diagram of $\bG$, see \cite{Postnikov,Goncharov_IdealWebs}.} It retracts to $\bG$ and thus $H_1(\Sigma(\bG),\Z)\cong H_1(\bG,\Z)$, the latter being a free $\Z$-module of rank equal to the number of faces of $\bG$.\footnote{A face is a bounded connected component of the complement of the plabic fence in $\R^2$.}

 We allow the equivalence in Figure \ref{fig:ConjugateSurface_Models3} for conjugate surfaces.
-The fact that this move does not affect the combinatorics, nor the symplectic geometric in Section \ref{sec:Symplectic}, is verified rather simply\footnote{The move removes/creates a trivial $2$-cycle that would also feature in the potential, therefore the reduced part of the QP quiver of the associated curve configuration will remain invariant.}, e.g.~ it is proven in \cite[Section 2.1.3]{CasalsLi22}.
+Combinatorially, this move is allowed in the literature so as to keep the underlying graph bicolored and with all edges having one black end and one white end, by introducing a white vertex in the middle region of Figure \ref{fig:ConjugateSurface_Models3} (left).
+The fact that this move does not affect the symplectic geometry in Section \ref{sec:Symplectic}, is verified rather simply\footnote{The move removes/creates a trivial $2$-cycle that would also feature in the potential, therefore the reduced part of the QP quiver of the associated curve configuration will remain invariant.}, e.g.~ it is proven in \cite[Section 2.1.3]{CasalsLi22}.
 We always consider the diagram for the conjugate surface $\Sigma(\bG)$ after we have applied this move (left to right in Figure \ref{fig:ConjugateSurface_Models3}) to every local double-crossing configuration as in Figure \ref{fig:ConjugateSurface_Models3} (left).
 That is, we remove any instances of Figure \ref{fig:ConjugateSurface_Models3} (left) in the diagram of $\Sigma(\bG)$, substituting them by Figure \ref{fig:ConjugateSurface_Models3} (right).

 Therefore, near a face $F\sse\bG$, the conjugate surface can be drawn as in Figure \ref{fig:PlabicFence_AddingCrossing}; the face $F$ is the central face, immediately to the left of the green vertical edge.
 Note that this is the general pattern near a face $F$: bounded between two vertical edges at the same level, with a series of vertical edges arriving with a black vertex from the level right above, and a series of vertical edges arriving with a white vertex from the level right below.
+We use the word {\it level} to denote the horizontal space (which might contain vertical edges) between two consecutive horizontal lines of the plabic fence.
+In particular, once we turn the plabic fence into a positive braid, the (height of the) level of a vertical edge corresponds to the index of the corresponding Artin generator.
+The levels are indexed bottom to top, with the bottom level being the first level.

 The curve configuration $\SC(\bG)$ from $\bG$ is built as follows:

 \begin{definition} Let $\bG$ be a plabic fence and $\Sigma(\bG)$ its conjugate surface.
 The curve configuration $\SC(\bG)$ is the configuration of embedded closed curves in $\Sigma(\bG)$ constructed as follows: